giry-dev/mangrove-docs/docs/developers/contracts/technical-references/taking-and-making-offers/reactive-offer/README.md

 :::info

 `newOfferByTick` and `newOfferByVolume` are payable and can be used to credit the maker contract's balance on Mangrove on the fly.
-A non zero `msg.value` will allow Mangrove to credit the maker contract's balance prior to locking the %%provision|provision%% of the newly posted offer.
+A non zero `msg.value` will allow Mangrove to credit the maker contract's balance prior to locking the [provision](/docs/developers/terms/provision.md) of the newly posted offer.

 :::